Big shareholder Crest ends battle with Sprint over Clearwire

 Clearwire was in the middle of a tug-of-war ever since Sprint, its majority shareholder, offered to buy out the rest of the company.

-Charlie Ergen, founder and chairman of Dish Network Corp (DISH.O), the satellite television provider, made a counterbid for a minority position in Clearwire because of it owned valuable communications spectrum.
+Charlie Ergen, founder and chairman of Dish Network Corp , the satellite television provider, made a counterbid for a minority position in Clearwire because of it owned valuable communications spectrum.

 Several minority shareholders launched a boisterous campaign against Sprint, trying to get the company to increase its offer.
 Dish bowed out after Sprint trumped its bid of $4.40 per share.